Carrie Bird – Director / Workshop Leader (Drama Workshops, Senior Youth Dance, Senior Youth Theatre & Young Company)

 After being a Head of Drama, Dance and Expressive Arts for many years, Carrie left full time Secondary teaching to pursue her own projects including the establishing of Flying High.

-Carrie has been a regular guest lecturer in Community Theatre at Bishop Grosseteste University, Lincoln; has led Inset in schools on Dance teaching and workshops at Drama and Early Years conferences; has been a long term team leader and visiting examiner for Edexcel and OCR GCSE & A Level Drama & Theatre Studies and has built Flying High from two small classes to the Company it is today.
+Carrie has been a regular guest lecturer in Community Theatre at Bishop Grosseteste University, Lincoln; has led Inset in schools on Dance teaching and workshops at Drama and Early Years conferences; has been a long term team leader and visiting examiner for Edexcel Pearson and OCR for both GCSE & A Level Drama & Theatre and has built Flying High from two small classes to the Company it is today.

 With young people, Carrie has directed and choreographed full scale musical productions of and directed National Theatre Connections plays since 2011 for performance at the Sheffield Crucible Theatre and Derby Theatre.
 In 2012, she directed and choreographed Flying High’s production of ‘Alice by Heart’, a new musical by Steven Sater & Duncan Sheik, which was selected to be performed at the Royal National Theatre in front of 800 + people.